Choose a Wooden Countertop Sealer : Finish vs Treatment

 My Back-Up to Osmo

 If I'm in a pinch, or I want to provide an easy option for a customer, I reach for Minwax's Wipe-On Polyurethane.
 It's so easy, I don't think it even really needs directions, but you wipe it on, let it dry for a bit, then wipe it off.
 Repeat once (or more if you like).
 I am not partial to the water-based version, so be careful to avoid that if you're searching around on Amazon.
-My favorite way to apply is to use these paper towels that operate as well as cloth but you don't have to deal with the cleanup.
+My favorite way to apply is to use these paper towels that operate nearly as well as cloth but you don't have to deal with the cleanup.

 But why are the cutting boards treated and not FINISHED like some countertops?

 So you sifted through some options and landed on an innovative kitchen design ideas for your condo, house or apartment, and you settled on wood.
 But you don't know what the deal is with this treatment vs finish deal.
 Well, there are a few arguments to be had here, but I think the most convincing one is: the list of FDA approved products that are safe for indirect food contact is a short one.
 And to get added to that list is expensive because you'll need to pay for testing.
 Want to take a guess as to whether or not it's worth paying for this expensive testing in order to sell a general wood finish/treatment on the market?
 Spoiler alert, it isn't.
 Most companies just choose to forgo the FDA approval and simply sell their product as something that isn't suited for indirect food contact even if it would pass the test with flying colors.
 From a business's perspective, one must ask, "Why pay for something that won't help your sales?"
 I think there are probably better ways to generate good will than get your wood finish a gold star from the FDA saying that your finish is safe for indirect food contact.

 So you might be intrigued by this, and want to ask, "Well, okay Nils, so which treatments and finishes are legitimately food safe for indirect food contact?"
 And I'd tell you that it would be very stupid for a business owner in the industry going around giving such recommendations when you consider the potential legal risks.
 And on that note, we use food grade mineral oil and beeswax.